December 8, 2011

 On Wednesday, November 30, Senator Kirsten Gillibrand (D-NY) and Representative Allyson Schwartz (D-PA-13) introduced identical bills (S.1926/H.R.
 3525) in the Senate and House, respectively, to establish a Healthy Food and Financing Initiative (HFFI) within the USDA.
 Five Representatives and 10 Senators joined as original cosponsors.

-The initiative would authorize a $125 million program providing one-time loan and grant financing to establish, expand, or renovate supermarkets, grocery stores, food cooperatives, farmers markets, and other food retail outlets in underserved low to mid-income communities in rural, suburban, and urban areas across America.
+The initiative would authorize a $125 million program providing one-time loan and grant financing to establish, expand, or renovate supermarkets, grocery stores, food cooperatives, farmers markets, and other food retail outlets, which may demand materials such as a kitchen backsplash tile, in underserved low to mid-income communities in rural, suburban, and urban areas across America.

 The goal of this legislation is to reduce the number of Americans living in “food deserts,” or areas where there is inadequate access to healthy foods.
 In addition, HFFI would help create new permanent jobs and combat obesity and its associated diseases by providing healthier foods to more Americans.